-It’s a messaging service that has been created to complement existing payments infrastructure and gives billers the ability to request payment for a bill rather than simply sending an invoice or a bill.
+It is a messaging service that has been created to complement existing payments infrastructure and gives billers the ability to request payment for a bill rather than simply sending an invoice.
 For each ‘request’, customers will be able to pay in full, pay in part, ask for more time, communicate with the biller, or decline to pay.
 A customer’s response does not change their legal obligations.

-Prior to that introduction, Pay.UK has sought to test the market’s reaction to this new service and explore potential opportunities for and barriers to implementation and market uptake.
+In addition to the above mentioned research, Pay.UK also sought to test the market’s reaction to this new Framework and explore potential opportunities for and barriers to implementation, and market uptake.

 At the end of 2018 we commissioned Ipsos MORI to conduct research with stakeholders including businesses, charities and financial institutions.
 Qualitative research then took place in early 2019, comprising roundtable discussions and in-depth interviews focused on sectors with the potential to benefit from the service.

-The findings are now published in this report: Request to pay – exploring industry views.
+The findings were published in a report: Request to pay – exploring industry views.
 It presents the independent conclusions and recommendations, and highlights the themes that emerged from speaking to payments decision-makers across a variety of businesses.

 Enrolment journey for potential providers to onboard to the Request to Pay Framework